chavezom/swarm-demo/use_case-2/README.md

 ## Exercise

-1. Link Vault to Consul using network overlay
+1. Using environment inputs to wait for consul and connect vault to consul

 1. Create a secrets store for the vault bootstrap process

-1. Unlock / Lock the vault

 ## Un-deploy